chitraflorid/angular-routing/readme.md

 We've just defined the first **state**.
 Remember, we said earlier that a state is a lot like a route in Rails: it's a URL, often with an associated view and controller.

 In our browser, let's visit `http://localhost:8080/#/red`.
-(We'll talk about that weird hashmark in a second.)

-.....and we shouldn't see anything exciting.
+..and we shouldn't see anything exciting.

 ###### `ui-view`